FM Towns 2DF

 After realising that software sales drove hardware, the machine was the home of some great arcade conversions of the day, primarily using the CD-ROM format.

-This console has arrived at the museum with the kind generosity of Jonny Blanchard of Re Inthused
+This computer has arrived at the museum with the kind generosity of Jonny Blanchard of Re Enthused

 Comment on This Page